wtaisner/battery-rangers/README.md

-# bmd-battery-rangers
+# Battery Rangers

 ![Battery rangers](static/battery_rangers.jpeg)

 ## Setup

 ### 1. Python environment
-Using conda or mamba, run `mamba env create -f environment.yaml` to create an environment.
+Using either `conda` or `mamba`, run `mamba env create -f environment.yaml` to create an environment.
 Use `mamba activate battery` to activate it in the terminal.

 ### 2. [pre-commit](https://pre-commit.com)
 Install pre-commit hooks: `pre-commit install`.
 From now on, it will run check automatically on `git commit`.

+You can also run it manually with `pre-commit run --all-files`.

 ## Directory structure
 ```